Botanical Ingredient

 Alpinia galanga

-Galangal is a rhizome in the ginger family (Zingiberaceae) native to Southeast Asia, where it has been used for over a thousand years in Ayurvedic and traditional Chinese medicine.
-Its root contains galangin, alpinetin, and acetoxychavicol acetate — compounds that produce a pronounced warming, anti-inflammatory effect on muscle and connective tissue.
-Closely related to ginger and turmeric, galangal brings a sharper, more peppery heat that penetrates deeply into sore or stiff tissue when applied topically.
+Galangal is a rhizome in the ginger family (Zingiberaceae) native to Southeast Asia, where it has been valued for over a thousand years in Ayurvedic and traditional Chinese herbalism.
+Its root contains galangin, alpinetin, and acetoxychavicol acetate — compounds that contribute to its pronounced warming sensation.
+Closely related to ginger and turmeric, galangal brings a sharper, more peppery heat that feels deeply comforting when applied topically.

 Traditional Uses